Carlos Soler Márquez: Wheelchair fencing

 By 2012, Sole was the president of the Garden City Fencing Club.
-In 2012, he organized a World Cup event in Malaga.
+In 2012, he organized a World Cup event in Málaga.
 He qualified for the event at one of the last available opportunities at an event in early 2012 in Berlin, Germany.
 He left for London from Madrid in late August.
-Going to London, he was sponsored by the city of Malaga and local companies from the area including Poyatos Orthopedics.
+Going to London, he was sponsored by the city of Málaga and local companies from the area including Poyatos Orthopedics.
 He competed at the 2012 Summer Paralympics, where he was Spain's only wheelchair fencing representative.

 Soler retired from the sport as an active competitor in 2013 when he was 41 years old.
 He was a 2013 La Fundación Andalucía Olímpica scholarship holder.
 In December 2013, he marked a day to recognize people with disabilities by attending an event at a school in Cottenlengo to tell them about Paralympic sport in Spain and show them what people in wheelchairs can do.
 In 2013, he was beginning to pass the torch to the next generation of Spanish wheelchair fencers, and was assisting Lorenzo Ribes in trying to get qualified for the 2016 Summer Paralympics.
 Ribes has tried to encourage him to stay in the sport as a competitor.

 While Spain invented the sport, from the start of Soler' competitive career to the end of it, the level of overall support for fencing in Spain has declined, meaning there have been fewer opportunities for support, places to compete, sports scholarships and sponsorship opportunities.
 This is something that has concerned Soler as he has moved into coaching.